Shopify/quilt/packages/react-i18n/README.md

 Translations are provided using two keys in the `withI18n` decorator:

 - `fallback`: a translation file to use when translation keys are not found in the locale-specific translation files.
 These will usually be your English translations, as they are typically the most complete.
 - `translations`: a function which takes the locale and returns one of: nothing (no translations for the locale), a dictionary of key-value translation pairs, or a promise of one of the above.
 The `translations` function can also throw and `react-i18n` will handle the situation gracefully.
 Alternatively, you can pass an object where the keys are locales, and the values are either translation dictionaries, or promises for translation dictionaries.
+In situations where `translations` throws or is not provided, the translations from `fallback` will be used.

 We recommend that you co-locate your translation files in a `./translations` directory and that you include an `en.json` file ([schema specification](docs/react_i18n_schema.md)) in that directory as your fallback.
 We give preferential treatment to this structure via a [babel plugin](./babel-plugin.md) that will automatically fill in the arguments to `useI18n`/ `withI18n` for you.